Index funds are the best thing to happen to individual investors since the inception of the stock market.

 A fractional share is a tiny percentage of a stock or ETF.
 For example, you could buy $5 worth of the SPDR S&P 500 ETF Trust (NYSEARCA: SPY).
 People who cannot afford to pay several hundred dollars for a SPY share can invest in SPY with fractional shares.

-Anybody with the money can purchase index mutual funds from companies such as Vanguard and Fidelity.
-You can begin the purchase process by going to the company’s website.
+Anyone with money can purchase index mutual funds from companies such as Vanguard and Fidelity.
+To begin the purchase process, go to the company’s website.

 Many organizations allow employees to purchase mutual funds and ETFs through 401k and other investment plans.
 The advantage of these tax-deferred investments is that they take the funds from your salary.
 Many organizations’ human resources departments make it easy to enroll in 401k plans.